DRK-512/Operating-Systems/README.md

 # Operating-Systems

 This repo consists of random operating systems project I have done whilst reading "Operating Systems Concepts by Abraham Silberschatz, Peter Baer Galvin, and Greg Gagne" or random projects I made up because I was bored <br>
-Each project is categorized based off section, and each project should have its own README
+Another great place for Operating System information is (GeekForGeeks)[https://www.geeksforgeeks.org/operating-systems/?ref=shm]

-For every project simply run the make command, then some executable will be generated, unless the README states otherwise<br>
+Each project is categorized based off section, and each project should have its own README For every project simply run the make command, then some executable will be generated, unless the README states otherwise<br>
 Note that some projects will require some sort of user input, so read the READMEs if you need to<br>
 To remove the executables properly, simply run <br>